 Step 8: Group Discussions & HR Interviews

 Don’t allow soft skills to stumble you—you have got to be kidding.
-People ignore these all of the time, but they matter, like, a lot.
+People ignore of these all the time, but they matter, like, a lot.

 Introduce GD Hacks: